 - Rinse some paper towels in water, then ring out, and use to wipe the dirt off the mushrooms.

-- Remove stems from Shiitaki mushrooms.
+- Remove stems from Shiitake mushrooms.

 - Slice and set aside.

-Cook the Pancetta until Crispy.
+Cook the Pancetta until crispy.

-- Heat 1 teaspoon olive oil in a 12" skillet and set over medium high heat.
+- Heat 1 teaspoon olive oil in a 12" skillet and set over medium-high heat.

 - Cook, stirring often, until crisp.